PCMDI/CMEC/index.md

 </div>

 A primary motivation for CMEC is to analyze model simulations that are contributed to the
 <a href="https://www.wcrp-climate.org/wgcm-cmip">Coupled Model Intercomparison Project (CMIP)</a>.
-Virtually all
-the institutions worldwide involved in significant development of ESMs contribute simulations to CMIP.
+Virtually every institution worldwide involved in significant development of ESMs contributes simulations to CMIP.
 <a href="https://www.wcrp-climate.org/wgcm-cmip/wgcm-cmip6">The 6th and latest phase</a> (CMIP6;
 <a href="https://dx.doi.org/10.1002/2014EO090001">Meehl et al., 2014</a>;
 <a href="https://dx.doi.org/10.5194/gmd-9-1937-2016">Eyring et al., 2016</a>) includes a partial but fundamental